mozilla/webxr-api/WebXR API.md

 		long requestFrame(XRFrameRequestCallback callback);
 		void cancelFrame(long handle);

+		readonly attribute boolean hasStageBounds;
+		readonly attribute XRStageBounds? stageBounds;

 		Promise<void> end();

 		attribute EventHandler onblur;
 		attribute EventHandler onfocus;
 		attribute EventHandler onresetpose;
-		attribute EventHandler onended;
 		attribute EventHandler onrealitychanged;
 		attribute EventHandler onrealityconnect;
 		attribute EventHandler onrealitydisconnect;
+		attribute EventHandler onboundschange;
+		attribute EventHandler onended;
 	};

 A script that wishes to make use of an XRDisplay can request an XRSession.
-This session provides a list of the available realities that the script may request as well as access to the frame of reference,  and sampling frames.
+This session provides a list of the available realities that the script may request as well as make a request for an animation frame.

 The blur event on XRSession, like on VRSession, will be fired when there is no reason to render, for example when the user removes their HMD for a moment but does not terminate the session.
 Focus will be fired when the user first dons their HMD and then when they return after a blur.
 Flat screen based displays will fire a focus when they are visible and active and blur when they are not active.